robertlangereis/my-ticketswap-backend/README.md

 # TicketSwap rebuild - Robert Langereis

-This is a server for the replica rebuilt, by Robert Langereis, as a final assignment for the Codaisseur Academy.
+This is the backend (REST API) for a Ticketswap lookalike (main functionality), by Robert Langereis, as a final assignment for the Codaisseur Academy.

 It has these endpoints: